cadethacker/openid-connect-spa-best-practices/README.md

 # OpenID Connect Best Practices for SPA with Trusted Backend

+## TL;DR

+* Use Auth Code Grant with OpenID Scope.

+* BEST: Use Session.
+Find a battle hardened and tested server side session setup and put id_token, access_token, and refresh_token into the session.
+Return the id_token to the browser and store in memory (not Local Storage, Session Storage, or Cookies)

+* GOOD: Return id_token and access_token to the browser, and store in memory (not Local Storage, Session Storage, or Cookies), throw away the refresh_token.

+## Still Reading...

 *__Soooooo this is awkward.... but I've been giving out bad advice about where and how to store OAuth2/OpenID tokens on the client side__* hahaha

 So one thing I have learned in a nearly 2 year journey of using OAuth2/OpenID Connect at enterprise scale is that